 - Ladle into bowls and garnish with tortilla chips, cheese, cilantro, and / or sour cream.

 Make sure to salt your chili to taste.
 I use low-sodium chicken broth, low-sodium beans, and add a bit of salt to the chili so I can control the overall salt level.
 The saltiness of low-sodium broth, beans, rotisserie chickens, and personal preferences for salt all vary so salt to taste.

-It makes enough that you can stash half in the freezer for nights when pulling something out of the freezer for dinner is you can muster.
+Or you can stash half of it in the freezer for nights when pulling something out of the freezer for dinner is all you can muster.

 - 3 tablespoons olive oil

 - 3 cups sweet Vidalia or yellow onion, peeled and diced small (about 2 medium/large onions)

 - 1 large jalapeno pepper (about 4 to 5 inches long), diced very small (the seeds are where the heat is concentrated; included or discard them based on preference)